Rajcr2/FRA/README.md

 Based on error metrics, the model has provided valuable insights.
-For example, it has identified TCS as highly stable and best for long-term investment, even though Indian market currently facing downturn.
-Additionally, the model has effectively captured trends, achieving approximately 40-60% accuracy in actual forecasts.
+For example, it has identified TCS as relatively stable and you can consider for long-term investment, even though Indian market currently facing downturn & vice-versa identified Adani Green as highly volatile and mostly suitable for short-term investing/trading.
+Additionally, the model has effectively captured trends, achieving approximately 65-80% accuracy in actual forecasts.